Denham Airport: Opening

 On 1 November, 1954, the first plane landed, being a Douglas DC-3.
 Three days later on 4 November, 1954, a scheduled passenger service opened to Denham Airport.
 It would be operating southbound MMA Douglas DC-3 every Sunday afternoon, which was chosen following arrangements made by the townspeople for deciding the best day.
 Denham Airport along with Leopard Downs, Nerrima, Gordon Downs, and Marble Bar had brought the number of MMA stops to a milestone of 101.
 The airport consisted of two airstrips, however only one was only approved by the DCA.
 As the town caught fish for a living, the goods was transported to Perth via freight aircraft.

 Being a stop for MMA, it had a route agent at Denham Trading Co.
 In 1968, the route agent was later updated, now in the Shark Bay district Co-op, with the IATA code “Sky” being assigned to the airport.

 The aerodrome was managed under local ownership by 1977.

+In April 1989, Western Airlines commenced a subsidised service from Perth through Geraldton to Kalbarri, Useless Loop and Denham.
+The airline would operate three daily services from the airport, handling annual passenger numbers reaching 100,000 by 1994.

 On 25 August, 1992, a Beechcraft 58 Baron shortly after taking off from Denham Airport had crashed, killing 6 people aboard the craft.
 An investigation determined that the crash was caused by engine failure from fuel exhaustion.

 Closure

 In the late 1980s, the construction of a new airport was proposed.
-Two sites were selected and inspected for the Airport Syndicate, and the new Shark Bay Airport was built in 1994.
+Two sites were selected and inspected for the Airport Syndicate, and the new Shark Bay Airport was opened in October 1993.
 The old Denham Airport closed afterwards.

+Reserve 29432–the plot that contained the disused airfield—was added to Francois Peron National Park on 25 May 1999.